HazyResearch/deepdive/examples/spouse/README.md

 Note that the rough theory behind this approach is that we don't need high-quality, e.g., hand-labeled supervision to learn a high quality model;
 instead, using statistical learning, we can in fact recover high-quality models from a large set of low-quality- or **_noisy_**- labels.

-### 2.3 Resolving Multiple Labels Per Example with Majority Vote
+### 2.3.
+Resolving multiple labels per example with majority vote
 Finally, we implement a very simple majority vote procedure, all in DDlog, for resolving scenarios where a single spouse candidate mention has multiple conflicting labels.
 First, we sum the labels (which are all -1, 0, or 1):